YottaDB/YDBDoc/GTMAdminOps/ydbjournal.rst

 journal_filename specifies the name of the journal file.
 FILENAME is incompatible with SET -REGION, if you specify more than one region.

-YottaDB/GT.M treats the filename as having two components - basename and extension.
+YottaDB treats the filename as having two components - basename and extension.
 The format of the journal filename is basename.extension, where extension does not contain any periods (.), but if the filename contains more than one period (.), basename contains all but the last period (.).
 Also note that "extension" is the empty string ("") if the filename does not contain any periods (.).

 The convention of the default value for the FILENAME is as follows:

-* YottaDB/GT.M takes the basename of the database filename as the basename for the journal file with an extension of mjl if the database has a dat extension.
+* YottaDB takes the basename of the database filename as the basename for the journal file with an extension of mjl if the database has a dat extension.
 For example, database name mumps.dat results in a default name mumps.mjl.
-If the database filename does not have a dat extension, YottaDB/GT.M replaces all occurrences of periods (.) with underscores (_) with an extension of mjl and takes the full database filename.
+If the database filename does not have a dat extension, YottaDB replaces all occurrences of periods (.) with underscores (_) with an extension of mjl and takes the full database filename.
 For example, database name mumps.acn results in a default name mumps_acn.mjl.
 Therefore, by default, a journal file has an extension of mjl unless you explicitly specify a different extension with the FILENAME journal option.
-If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB/GT.M renames the existing file with the string "_YYYYJJJHHMMSS" appended to the existing file extension where the string denotes the time of creation of the existing journal file in the following format:
+If the new journal filename (the one specified in the FILENAME option or the default) already exists, YottaDB renames the existing file with the string "_YYYYJJJHHMMSS" appended to the existing file extension where the string denotes the time of creation of the existing journal file in the following format:

  .. parsed-literal::
     YYYY      4-digit-year                              such as 2011